davidkikim/html_study/memo/gitbasics.md

 3. git commit -m "(title)"
 4. git push origin (branch name)

-git ignore is used to not show the updates on github in other words a new commit wont show on github just have to write the name of the document or folder in the gitignore tab
+*git ignore is used to not show the updates on github *in other words a new commit wont show on github
+*just have to write the name of the document or folder in the gitignore tab

+-git commit and push one file
+"git commit -m "" (filename)"
+"git push origin main"

+Line break in Markdown files are (space, space, enter)